xamarinfiles/sdk-sessionize/README.md

-# library-api-sessionize
+# Refit REST Library for Sessionize events
-A Refit REST Library for Sessionize events
+Under development for the upcoming 2020 Orlando Code Camp, but could be used for any event that consumes the Sessionize API